 Video forges personal connections between companies and their prospective buyers.
 The key to personal connections is, of course, personality, and video projects that in spades.
 Video conveys the body posture, bright smiles, and trust-building nonverbal behavior that usually get lost in your voicemails and emails.

-Once you’ve captured their attention with one-to-one personal messages, marketers, and salespeople can record custom demos, screen captures, and videos from product or executive teams to tie the experience together and make it personal again.
+Once they’ve captured prospect attention with one-to-one personal messages, marketers, and salespeople can record custom demos, screen captures, and videos from product or executive teams to tie the experience together and make it personal again.

 Video coordinates your outreach, breaks through busy inboxes, and offers a human touch that scales.
 Now, let’s apply what you’ve learned with some demand gen video tactics.